Insurance & credit scoring with alternative data

 Companies such as LenddoEFL are using psychometrics, a field of study concerned with the theory and technique of psychological measurement, to mine these datasets into mathematical predictive scoring solutions.

-This is where we at Zyte shines.
+This is where Zyte shines.
 This type of data can be anything that is part of a public online repository, be it forum posts on a particular topic, product & pricing information, product & service reviews, etc. Global accounting firm EY has actually called out web data as the second most precise & insightful alternative dataset.

 Geolocation data is information that can be used to identify an electronic device's physical location.
 With users basically taking their connected devices with them everywhere, it has become a growing data source to assess anything from store footfall to traveling patterns of populations.